Travelinglight/zeiInDaddysHouse/README.md

 # zeiInDaddysHouse
-This a a term project for CMPT365 at Simon Fraser University, which implements a professional private music sharing website with Django framework.
+This is a term project for CMPT365 at Simon Fraser University, which implements a professional private music sharing website with Django framework.

 ## Dependency
 * Python 3.5.1